St. Bartholomew's Catholic Church Norbury (Streatham) SW16 5DE

 RSS Feed

-Accessibility - St. Bartholomew's does its utmost to accommodate the needs of those with disabilities.
+Accessibility - St. Bartholomew's does its utmost to accommodate those with additional needs.
 Whilst the main body of the church is wholly accessible to people with mobility disabilities, the choir gallery is both approached by stairs and the seating is then stepped by design.
 The church has a wheelchair-accessible toilet, and baby-changing facilities.
 There is a Loop System (AFIL) in place in the church.

 • Parish Newsletter